astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 ## Java libraries
-The first one in google for "word2vec java" is [deeplearning4j](https://deeplearning4j.org) - it is huge, requires a lot of stuff, so we'd prefer to start with something more lightweight (but we'll return to it in the next post).
+The first one in google for "word2vec java" is [deeplearning4j](https://deeplearning4j.org) - it is huge, requires a lot of stuff, so we'd prefer to start with something more lightweight; we return to this by the end of the post.

 The next one is [Word2VecJava](https://github.com/medallia/Word2VecJava)

 What catches our eyes?
-They use `double[]` for vectors storage; despite the fact that binary format stores floats, so there would be no information loss.
+They use `double[]` for vectors storage; despite the fact that binary format stores `float`s, so there would be no information loss.
 And all potential loss in accuracy caused by operations under vectors of floats instead of vectors of doubles would be negligible compared to the loss caused by twice lower dimension of the vector (on condition of the same memory consumption).

 Thus we have 1 more requirement for a lib: float vectors.
-Moreover, as float arrays, not Lists, because, we all know, Float weights as double double (sorry for bad wordplay).
+Moreover, as float arrays, not Lists, because, we all know, Float weights as double double (_sorry for bad wordplay_).

 The third hit leads to [Apache Spark](http://spark.apache.org/docs/latest/ml-features.html#word2vec).

 Again, too heavy, plus they don't have sim/cos;
-it is not hard to implement, but what was the reason not to create it?
+it is not that hard to implement, but what was the reason not to create this?
-But worse, it still can't load pre-trained models of gensim or original word2vec, see [old issue](https://issues.apache.org/jira/browse/SPARK-9484) unresolved yet.
+What is worse, it still can't load pre-trained models of gensim or original word2vec, see [old issue](https://issues.apache.org/jira/browse/SPARK-9484) unresolved yet.

 There are also some abandoned non-English [repos](https://github.com/NLPchina/Word2VEC_java)